A little Slack notifier in Elixir

 focusing on a narrow set of implementation details.

-For instance, this is the function that formats a header
+For instance, this is the function that formats a header block:

 defp format_block({:header, content}) when is_binary(content) do